1. Introduction

 2.6 Visitors

 Visitors, including parents/carers (other than at the start/end of the day), must report to the Reception Desk on entry to school, and sign in.
-A Visitor’s badge and red lanyard will be issued, and visitors with red lanyards must always be accompanied.
+A red lanyard will be issued, and visitors with red lanyards must always be accompanied.
 The exception for this is if parents are attending a concert or show and forming an audience, when Receptionists will be aware of an event in advance and parents will be shown to the relevant hall.
+Furthermore we have a system of coloured lanyards that provides information about the level of access a person has to/in school.

 2.7 Recruitment of Staff